strblr/repersist/README.md

 import repersist from 'repersist'

 const { Provider, Consumer } = repersist({
-  // define a storage key unique to your app
+  // define a storage key unique to your store
-  storageKey: 'myappkey',
+  storageKey: 'mystorekey',

   // define a default state
   init: {